-A central goal of the Leadership Institute is to deepen the awareness of the path of our ancestors and how we build upon traditional knowledge to inform our work today.
-It will seek to deepen the understanding of the root causes of the challenges to health and wellness and position participants to be able to plan campaigns for policy shifts that improve living conditions for all.
-To that end, the Leadership Institute will provide an intensive, Native-led curriculum over two-and-a-half days that centers on skills development for community engagement rooted in traditional Indigenous knowledge.
-It will provide tools for effective, strategic campaign planning and navigating the historic trauma which hinders efforts to fully engage Native communities.
-The Native Organizers Alliance and the American Indian Cancer Foundation will serve as lead trainers.
+The institute’s intensive, Native-led curriculum centers on skills development for community engagement rooted in traditional Indigenous knowledge.
+It provides tools for effective, strategic campaign planning and navigating the historic trauma which hinders efforts to fully engage Native communities.
+The Native Organizers Alliance and the American Indian Cancer Foundation have served as lead trainers.

-The Fertile Ground Institute will host the first cohort of 25 Native leaders in Minneapolis/Saint Paul, Minnesota, June 11-13.
-The training for the second cohort of 25 leaders will be in Seattle, Washington, August 7-9.
+The Fertile Ground Institute hosted its first cohort of 25 Native leaders in Minneapolis/Saint Paul, Minnesota, in June 2018.
+A second cohort was hosted in Seattle, Washington, in August 2018.

 Fertile Ground Leadership Institute learning and training topics

-- Indian Country Today and the Path of Our Ancestors –This training will begin by exploring the current context, and how to discern a path towards health and well-being in Indian Country by revealing the history of organizing.
-Participants will create a timeline to map government policies, responses and initiatives that led to improvements to living conditions.
+- Indian Country Today and the Path of Our Ancestors –This training explores the current context, and how to discern a path towards health and well-being in Indian Country by revealing the history of organizing.
+Participants create a timeline to map government policies, responses and initiatives that led to improvements to living conditions.

-- The Power of Community – We will explore concepts of power and how the power of policy shifts rests in the ability of grassroots Native community leaders and activists to build a circle of relationships and activism in the 21st century.
-Through small group discussions and role playing, we will define power and realize the power which exists in our communities.
+- The Power of Community – The training explores concepts of power and how the power of policy shifts rests in the ability of grassroots Native community leaders and activists to build a circle of relationships and activism in the 21st century.
+Through small group discussions and role playing, participants define power and realize the power which exists in our communities.

-- Strategic Campaign Planning –The session will build on previous discussions by learning about the skills needed to map community assets that can be organized to shift policies and deepen the awareness of decision makers on community needs.
+- Strategic Campaign Planning –The session builds on previous discussions by learning about the skills needed to map community assets that can be organized to shift policies and deepen the awareness of decision makers on community needs.

 - Organizing as Medicine –Historical trauma is one of the most tangible roadblocks to building unified action by Native communities.
-Participants will learn how to handle the reflections of historical trauma while working in our communities.
+Participants learn how to handle the reflections of historical trauma while working in our communities.
 Community engagement is the medicine that can help the entire community towards healing practices.